 Regression problems focus on determining a numerical value based on the provided input.
 Think of numerical values such as total profit or response time.

-There are more types of problems which will be resolvable with AutoML in future releases, such as forecasting.
+More types of problems will be resolvable with AutoML in future releases, such as forecasting.

 Training a model

-An AutoML model is based on a certain table, view or mqt.
-One of the columns can be used as the column to predict by the AutoML model.
+An AutoML model is based on a specific table, view or materialized query table (mqt).
+One of the columns can be used as the prediction column for the AutoML model.
 Other columns of this table can be used as the input that determines the outcome.

 The trained AutoML model will be useable for any scenario that provides the required input.
 Predictions can also be done for different tables or ad-hoc input.
 The table used to create the AutoML model is merely used for the training data.

-To succesfully set-up an AutoML configuration, one target and one or more predictors must be chosen.
-At any point in time during set-up, the Load training data task can be used to retrieve the content of the table which will be used to train the model.
+- At any point in time during set-up, use the Load training data task to retrieve the content of the table which will be used to train the model.

 - Nominal data is simply a set of labels.
 Every value for this column can occur in one or more records.
 There is no ordering in the values and the value itself cannot be used in calculations.